MrYaqoob/Chess-AI/README.md

 To facilitate development and experimentation, a dataset will be provided for reference.

-## Disclaimer: This project was made as a University Assingment and is only meant to use fro educational purposes.
-If you are thinking of using this in your project kindly please nothify the creator(MrYaqoob).
+### Disclaimer: This project was created as a university assignment and is intended for educational purposes only.
+If you wish to use this in your own project, please notify the creator (MrYaqoob).

 ### Key Features & Methodology: